javidsch/UserRestWS/README.md

 ### About Project

-`UserRestWS` is RESTfull web-application, which is written to manage user-list.
+`UserRestWS` is RESTfull web-service, which is written to manage user-list.
 Application supports `5(five) operations` on `User resource`.
 Get user-list(by pagination), get user by id, add a new user, update an existing user and delete an existing user.
 > Supports 4(four) http-methods: **GET, POST, PUT and DELETE**.

-According technologies were used:
+According technologies are used:
 > Java, Spring Boot, Spring RESTfull Webservices, JPA/Hibernate, JUnit

 ```
 Application runs on embedded Apache Tomcat.
 As a database using in-memory database HSQLDB.
-There are some initial(10 dummy users) data imported into database in deployment.
+There are some initial(10 dummy users) data are imported into database during deployment.
 ```
 > /src/main/resources/import.sql